 (p) 615.342.4723 | (f) 615.342.6537 | (e) [email protected]

 "We believe in excellence in all that we do including excellence in our service to patients and colleagues."

 "We believe in challenging our residents to discover their full potential and to push the limits of their comfort zone."

 Interview Required: Yes

-Program graduates have secured rewarding pharmacy positions in teaching and community hospitals, academia, managed care, or PGY2 residency programs immediately upon completion of the program.
+Over 60 residents have graduated from the program at TCMC and have secured positions at PGY2 residency programs or in teaching and community hospitals, academia or managed care immediately upon completion of the program.
 The residency year may be credited as one year of service for benefits accrual such as 401(k) and paid time off (PTO), if employed with an HCA-affiliated hospital upon completion of the residency.

 The following information must be submitted through ASHP's Pharmacy Online Centralized Application Service (PhORCAS):

 An on-site interview in January or February is required and applicants must be eligible for Tennessee licensure upon completion of Doctor of Pharmacy degree.

 About Haylee: Dr. Guerin received her undergraduate and graduate degrees from the University of Wisconsin – Madison.
 Her professional interests include oncology, critical care, and general medicine.
 Haylee enjoys hiking and spending time outdoors with her dog, Bernie.
 She also loves baking, reading, and listening to podcasts.
 After PGY1, she hopes to pursue a PGY2 residency in her area of interest.